New Pattern: Dancing Lilies

 This giveaway is open internationally.
 You must be at least 18 years old.
 This giveaway is not sponsored by Instagram.
 Participants release Instagram of any responsibility and agree to IG terms of use.

-Remember by clicking on the gift icon in the QuitlInk Wall you will be able to see all the mock-ups for each Challenge alive.
+Remember by clicking on the gift icon in the QuitlInk Wall you will be able to see all the mock-ups for the Challenge alive.

 We can’t wait to see all your mock-ups!